Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 Each wheel is on its own separate electrical circuit.
 If one caliper or circuit fails, it should not affect the other three wheels.
 This means the vehicle could still have three operational brakes (as opposed to two with today's hydraulic systems) in the event of a brake failure at one wheel.

 The biggest gains in safety, though, are made possible when electronic brakes are integrated with ABS, traction control and stability control.
 As brake control strategies become more and more sophisticated, and use more and more sensor inputs, the brake system can better compensate for driver error and changing road conditions.

-Brake-by-wire systems can be easily combined with adaptive cruise control to provide automatic braking if a vehicle ahead suddenly stops and the driver fails to react quickly enough.
+Brake-by-wire electronic brake systems can also be integrated with adaptive cruise control to provide automatic braking if a vehicle ahead suddenly stops and the driver fails to react quickly enough.
 It can also be combined with some type of crash avoidance system with automatic braking can also react if there is an object in the road ahead, or an oncoming vehicle,and apply the brakes before the driver can react.